akarshkumar0101/DSProject/README.md

 # DSProject
-DSL DSP Combined Term Project.
+Our DSL DSP Combined Term Project! by Akarsh Kumar, ...

+We are trying to seperate mixed audio signals into its component parts.
+The example we are dealing with is seperating an audio signal into one or more speech and noise signals.